Skip to content

 A collaboration between federal, state, and territory governments, it will increase gender representation across boardrooms of national and state sporting organisations Australia-wide.
 It builds on Victoria Government's Balance the Board Policy, which has been in place since 2019.

-The new National Gender Equity in Sports Governance Policy covers:
+The National Gender Equity in Sports Governance Policy covers:

 • board membership